chloe-js/battleships/README.md

 ## User Story Testing
-* While testing if the games works, I chose to print() the hidden board so that I could see exactly where the computer had randomly selected to put the battleships.
+* While testing if the game works, I chose to print() the hidden board so that I could see exactly where the computer had randomly selected to put the battleships.

 ![Testing if the game works with showing a Hidden board](./assets/images/test-game-show-hidden.jpg)

-* When selecting the row and number for the co-ordinate of the attack we need to create a while, not in a statement to specify that only the numbers and letters in this range can be chosen otherwise the code cannot run because of the location would not exist.
+* When selecting the row and number for the co-ordinate of the attack we need to create a while, not in a statement to specify that only the numbers and letters in this range can be chosen otherwise the code cannot run because the location would not exist.
 * We also need to ensure that if the same location is input that it does not deduct a turn twice and the user is prompted to choose a different location.
 * We need to create a limit on how many times the user can guess on the hidden board by giving the user only 10 turns to guess the location.
 * The game will end when all 5 ships have been found or all 10 turns have been used.